Eclipsify/calamitiess/README.md

 - [BD Styles](https://github.com/BDStyles)

 **Repos**

-Most of my repos are on my [primary organization](https:/github.com/BDFragments) where I upload snippets, others will most likely be on my [secondary organization](https://github.com/BDStyles) where I upload themes, don't count on me to make a theme everyday as these take time and effort.
+- Most of my repos are on my [primary organization](https:/github.com/BDFragments) where I upload snippets.
+- Others will be on my [secondary organization](https://github.com/BDStyles) where I upload themes, don't count on me to make a theme everyday as these take time and effort.

 <!--
 Here are some ideas to get you started: